Digital-Learner/santa-4-cyclists/notes.md

 To get this to pass we had the initial error occuring as we were mistakenly passing the session to the delete method.
 We then changed this to just use `delete :destroy, { :id, @user }` which figures out that we want the @user.id.

 The next message puts us back into TDD design mode as it told us we had not destroy method in our sessions controller.
 From there its just a case of deleting the session and redirecting to the root_url in this case

+1. Do we want to make the users resubmit the queries to Amazon?
+Probably not, so we would need to hold onto where the request came from & after they have signed in then we should send them back to where they were with the correct request.
+How can we do this in an Ajax way?
+Do we need to move to a Gem like PAX?

+2. Make the front pages consistent
+3. Figure out how to use many-to-many relationships.
+Determine if we really need them for the user-items links.
+4. Socalise - tweet/fb about what has been selected.
+5. User profiles
+6. Invite gift purchasers (send link with user related login)
+7. Use email to send updates if user/gift purchaser opts in / request them
+8. Make some notes on testing and share with group :options [uncommitted, recent]
+9. How do we refactor the code into a gem for authorisation?
+What is the process and are there any good tutorials that are up-to-date for Rails 3.2?
+Most seem to be purely Ruby focused!
+10. Create better factories.
+Look at how Factory-Girl & Machinist gems do this.
+Try to understand the processes they use
+11.